angusm/code-test-sep-2017/notes.md

 `const [value] = remainder.slice(-1);`
 - One final bug was in DynamicDefaultMultiValueMap where I had re-used a private variable name.

+### Problem with duplicated ads
+I'd thought I'd addressed the duplicated ads by checking for matching generated values using the random seed provided in the initial markup.
+But I was noticing duplicated cats when testing.
+- I opened up the inspector to check the values in the src attribute of the images.
+- Seeing that they were different I opened them in a new tab to see what was happening and it seemed they were re-directing somewhere else.
+- I left the issue for a while to focus on other features.
+- I re-visited the issue once I was close to feature complete (I still need the "You've reached the end" notification) and took a look at the backend code.
+- Since the backend was taking the given value and running it through modulo 16 and I was supposed to be using the same markup to generate my values as what was provided, I adjusted the comparison against the previous value to take this into consideration.

 Testing
 ----